yeahrb/yeah/README.md

 1. In a command line, enter `yeah new` to generate a new game project.
 2. Change into the new `game` directory, then enter `bundle install`.
-3. Add code to `code/code.rb`, the game's entry point.
+3. Add game code to `code/game.rb`.
 No tutorials yet; please take a look at the example code and API documentation.
 4. Enter `yeah serve` and visit [http://localhost:1234](http://localhost:1234) to try the game.